-The table above has a lot of information, so as we work through it below remember that all we are doing is calculating what a 10% IRR (Tier 1) looks like.
-Then, once we figure out what cash flows are needed for a 10% IRR, we simply allocate those cash flows (or available cash flows) between the Sponsor and Investor based on our Tier 1 promote structure.
-Finally, after netting out our Tier 1 cash flows from our before tax cash flows for the project, we figure out how much cash flow is remaining for Tier 2.
+The table above has a lot of information, so as we work through it below remember that all we are doing is calculating what a 10% IRR to the LP looks like.
+Then, once we figure out what cash flows are needed for a 10% IRR to the LP, we calculate the amount of cash flow that gets distributed to the LP and the GP.
+Finally, after subtracting the distributions in Tier 1 to the LP and GP from our before tax cash flows for the project, we figure out how much cash flow is remaining for Tier 2.
 With this big picture in mind, let’s walk through each line item in the table above.

-Year 0 is the beginning of the project and as you can see our beginning balance is $0.
-On the next line below, you can see our equity contributions at the beginning of the project total $1,000,000.
-Next is the Tier 1 Accrual line item.
-This is simply the amount that is owed to the equity investors based on the 10% IRR.
+Year 0 is the beginning of the project and as you can see our LP beginning balance is $0.
+Next is the LP Required Return line item.
+This is simply the amount that is owed to the LP based on the beginning balance and the 10% IRR requirement for this hurdle.
 In this case the calculation is just 10% times the beginning balance, which for Year 0 is $0 since there is no beginning balance.

-The Ending Balance line item takes the sum of the beginning balance, equity contributions, Tier 1 accrual, and Tier 1 distributions.
-This is simply taking what we start with (beginning balance), then adding in any new equity contributions, then accounting for the difference between what’s owed to us at this tier (the accrual) and what’s been payed out (the distribution).
+The Ending Balance line item takes the sum of the LP Beginning Balance, LP Required Return, LP Contributions, and then subtracts LP Distributions.
+This is simply taking what we start with (beginning balance), then adding in the required return for this period and any new equity contributions, then accounting for what’s been paid out (the distribution).

 In Year 1 we use the ending balance from the prior year (Year 0) as our Year 1 Beginning Balance.
-Then we simply repeat the process discussed above by calculating our Accrual based on the beginning balance for this period, then we calculate our actual distributions for this period, and finally our Ending Balance for this period.
-We continue this process for all years in the holding period and once completed we can then move on to splitting up cash flows between the Investor and the Sponsor in this tier.
+Then we simply repeat the process discussed above by calculating our LP Required Return based on the beginning balance for this period, then we calculate any new LP Contributions, LP Distributions for this period, and finally our Ending Balance and IRR check for this period.
+We continue this process for all years in the holding period and once completed we can then move on to calculating cash flows for the Sponsor in this tier.